PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 20:12:49
+Last updated: 2024-04-02 20:13:23
-Random Quote: When you realize there is nothing lacking, the whole world belongs to you. - Laozi
+Random Quote: The wisdom of the wise, and the experience of ages, may be preserved by quotation. - Isaac D'Israeli